Merkoba/Meltdown/README.md

 Or `/arg custom_prompts [one = prompt one, two = prompt two]` (lists of strings)

 While this is possible, some argument changes won't work, and some might cause problems.

 ---

+## Argfile <a name="argfile"></a>

+It's possible to point to a json file that overrides arguments.

+For example: `--argfile ~/args.json`.

+This is a way to launch with different configurations easily.

+---

+## Loading <a name="loading"></a>

+It's possible to save the current config and session.

+This can be done through the `main menu` or through commands.

+For example: `/saveconfig`, or `/saveconfig books`.

+Or: `/savesession`, or `/savesession books`.

+Loading: `/loadconfig books`, `/loadsession books`.

+Config meaning the current configuration of all the widgets.

+Session meaning the set of conversations (tabs and their content).

+---